QuantumBA/tcomb-form-native-builder-components/README.md

 Factories are responsible of drawing the UI component and do the data transformations to serialize the info transparent to the user.

+All the components can define their style both by definition or runtime options, and they'll be combined.
+To set a component as centered and shrinked, just set its style to `{flexDirection: 'row', justifyContent: 'center'}`.

 ### Chips

 Allow to get a list of strings as a set of